dal-dime/documentation/systems/task-system.md

 ## Taskflows

 While the other abstractions have some manifestation in the source code of DIME's task system, taskflows do not.
-The closest representation of a taskflow in the task system is the task histroy.
+The closest representation of a taskflow in the task system is the task history.
 Taskflows are moreso a concept which arises from the implementation of the other abstractions.
 A taskflow is a path along a graph where states are the verticies and transitions and side effects are the edges.
 Designing a task on the DIME platform means creating a taskflow that takes users through the steps of a data integration task.

 A taskflow is illustrated below through the highlighted blue transitions: